Warhorst/pacman/README.md

 - implement chase for Clyde (the orange ghost)
 - leave ghost house based on eaten dots and time
 - change appearance based on state
-- the schedule is paused when an energizer is active
 - animations

 ### Lifecycle